kkumer/gepard/docs/source/quickstart.rst

 precalulated, like :math:`\xi = x_B / (2 - x_B)` here.

-Datapoints can be organized in datasets (class ``DataSet``), and, for convenience, many datasets are already made available within Gepard, as documented in section :ref:`Working with datasets<sec-datasets>`.
+Datapoints can be organized in datasets (class ``DataSet``), and, for convenience, many datasets, corresponding to various measurements performed over the years, are already made available within Gepard, as documented in section :ref:`Working with datasets<sec-datasets>`.

 Theory
 ------

-For convenience, several ``theory`` objects are immediately available to the user who just wants to calculate observables.
-For example, ``KM15`` model can be loaded like this
+For convenience, several ``Theory`` objects are immediately available to the user who just wants to calculate observables.
+For example, ``KM15`` model can be imported like this

 .. code-block:: python